Incorporating Expert Knowledge into Bayesian Causal Discovery of Mixtures of Directed Acyclic Graphs: INTRODUCTION

 By combining VaMSL with the queried causal relationships, our method can learn mixtures of either linear or nonlinear CBNs in heterogeneous settings that arise in real-world scenarios.
+Figure~\ref{fig:VaMSL_intro_example} demonstrates this with a toy example using a two-component mixture with four nodes ($\alpha,\beta,\gamma,\delta$).
+Further, the proposed mixture method incorporates expert knowledge of the data generating process (DGP) to aid in identifying the graphs.
 Our results show that our proposed method can identify homogeneous subsets in heterogeneous data with improved structure learning.
-To summarize, our contributions are the following: \begin{itemize} \item A novel informative (latent) graph prior to incorporate expert knowledge into causal discovery. \item A BED principled elicitation strategy to select optimal queries. \item A variational method for inference of mixtures of linear \textbf{and}, for the first time, nonlinear BNs. \end{itemize}
+To summarize, our contributions are the following: \begin{itemize} \item A novel informative (latent) graph prior to incorporate expert knowledge into causal discovery. \item A BED principled elicitation strategy to select optimal queries. \item A variational method for inference of mixtures of linear BNs \textbf{and}, for the first time, mixtures of nonlinear BNs. \end{itemize}